How allergies happen

 An immediate allergic reaction usually happens within minutes or up to 1-2 hours after your child comes into contact with or eats the substance that she’s allergic to.

-A delayed allergic reaction usually occurs between 2-4 hours and many days after exposure to the substance your child is allergic to.
+A delayed allergic reaction usually occurs between 2-4 hours and up to several days after your child comes into contact with the substance he’s allergic to.

-If the allergic reaction is mild or moderate, your child’s symptoms will usually include one or more of the following:
+If your child is having a mild or moderate allergic reaction, her symptoms might include one or more of the following:

 - difficult or noisy breathing